 From a methodological point of view, our results suggest caution for interpreting empirical results that focus exclusively on the local impacts of local shocks.
-Many studies in economics seek to estimate the effects of economic shocks, such as immigration (e.g., Card, 2001) or trade (e.g., Autor, Dorn and Hanson, 2013), by comparing areas that experience large shocks to areas that do not.
+Many studies in economics seek to estimate the effects of economic shocks, such as immigration (Card, 2001) or trade (Autor, Dorn, & Hanson, 2013), by comparing areas that experience large shocks to areas that do not.
 Our findings indicate that when local shocks generate large migration responses, a substantial portion of the overall effects may be missed when focusing only on the direct effects.
 Including these indirect effects, even those indirect effects from worker mobility only, can yield qualitatively and quantitatively different conclusions.
-Our approach, based on migrant flows and certain key elasticities, can be used in other contexts to gauge the magnitude of indirect effects, such as impacts on prices of traded goods, though at the cost of imposing stronger theoretical assumptions on the structure of the economy.
+Our approach, based on migrant flows and certain key elasticities, can be used in other contexts to gauge the magnitude of indirect effects in a reduced-form manner.
+General equilibrium models can quantify additional indirect effects, such as impacts on prices of traded goods, though at the cost of imposing stronger theoretical assumptions on the structure of the economy.